LieberInstitute/smoking-nicotine-mouse/processed-data/SupplementaryTables/README.md

 ## [Supplementary Table 3](TableS3_DEA_results_all_genes.tsv)
 **Differential gene expression results for the complete gene dataset.**

 Gene-level metadata and the logFC, moderated *t*-stats, *p*-value and adjusted *p*-value for DE of each gene in the 5 experimental groups: smoking-exposed adult blood, and smoking/nicotine-exposed adult/pup brain.
 Also included are the replication results of the genes in mouse blood.
 The statistics were computed with `topTable()` from [_limma_](https://bioconductor.org/packages/release/bioc/html/limma.html); see its documentation for the definition of the variable names.
-Scatter plots of *t*-stats in **Figure 2C** and **Figure 5A-B** can be reproduced with the data provided in this table.
+Scatter plots of *t*-stats in **Figure 2C**, **Figure 4** and **Figure 5A-B** can be reproduced with the data provided in this table.

 Created [here](https://github.com/LieberInstitute/smokingMouse_Indirects/blob/5bbf5b3e272f7bff90975f23446f281479608818/code/04_DEA/Gene_analysis/01_Modeling.R#L561).